sagarmamidala24/Advanced-Stock-billing-system/README.md

 price: List to store the price of each product.

-Quantity: List to store the quantity of each product.
+Quantity: List to store the quantity of each product..

 gst_rate: Variable to store the GST rate, initialized to 0.